ZacheyMIX/CS3500_TeamSpreadsheet/Spreadsheet/README.txt

 e.g. should we enforce the entry box being blank before clicking on a different cell, or should the contents ALWAYS change depending on the cell?

+# 10/20/22
+- Help menu added.
+- Still have yet to narrow down special feature.
+- Bug discovered regarding deleting cells.
+Contents don't change to be blank when leaving the entry cell blank.